gobuffalo/docs/templates/docs/getting-started/new-project.md

 Before starting Buffalo for the first time, please head over to the [Database](/docs/db) docs and read a little bit about setting up your databases.
 <% } %>

 One of the downsides to Go development is the lack of code “reloading”.
 This means as you change your code **you need to manually stop** your application, rebuild it, then restart it.
-Buffalo finds this is annoying, and wants to make life better for you.
+Buffalo finds this annoying, and wants to make life better for you.

 ```bash
 $ buffalo dev